- This event has passed.

 4. Offer participants the experience of learning and understanding through active participation during the course, particularly through the co-inquiry group model.

 5. Develop participants’ understanding of the impacts that PAR may have, and processes for creating and capturing these.

-Facilitators: The course will be facilitated by a team of academic and community-based practitioners of PAR, with a variety of areas of expertise and experience, including: Professor Sarah Banks, Co-director, Centre for Social Justice and Community Action, Durham University; Dr Tina Cook, Liverpool Hope University; Yvonne Hall, community researcher; Professor Kristin Kalsem, University of Cincinnati, USA; and Professor Andrew Russell, Durham University.
+Facilitators: The course will be facilitated by a team of academic and community-based practitioners of PAR, with a variety of areas of expertise and experience, including: Professor Sarah Banks, Centre for Social Justice and Community Action, Durham University; Professor Mary Brydon Miller, University of Louisville, USA; Professor Tina Cook, formerly Liverpool Hope University; Yvonne Hall, community researcher; and Professor Kristin Kalsem, University of Cincinnati, USA.

 Who should come: The course will be of interest to doctoral students and members of community organisations who do, or are interested in doing, research that is participatory.
 In selecting participants from community organisations, priority will be given to those based in North East England or Northern Ireland.
 PLEASE NOTE: This course is only available to doctoral students and members of community organisations.

 Timing: the course will start at 10.30 on Day 1 and finish at 16.00 on Day 2.